kasra-hosseini/obspyDMT/README.rst

 Quick tour
 ----------

-To run a quick tour, it is enough to:
+To run a quick tour:

 ::

     obspyDMT --tour

-*dmt_tour_dir* directory will be created in the current path, and the retrieved/processed data will be organized there.
-(Please refer to `Directory structure`_ section for more information)
+*dmt_tour_dir* directory will be created in the current path, and retrieved/processed waveforms and meta-data  will be organized there.
+(Refer to `Directory structure`_ section for more information)

 The retrieved waveforms can be plotted by:

 ::

-    obspyDMT --datapath dmt_tour_dir --local --plot_waveform --min_date 2011-01-01
+    obspyDMT --datapath dmt_tour_dir --local --plot_waveform

 .. image:: figures/epi_time_20110311_1_raw.png
    :scale: 60%